-The original moo shu hails from northern China, where the mix of pork and veggies is typically served with flat wheat pancakes.
+The original moo shu hails from northern China, where pork and veggies are typically served inside flat wheat pancakes.
 It seemed only natural for us to taco-ify the recipe, using warm flour tortillas to swaddle the savoury stir-fry.
 The sriracha mayo, however, is a border-hopping, decidedly non-traditional addition that delivers an addictive combo of spicy and creamy.

 Moo Shu Spice Blend